 Look for a model with large handles that stay cool and are sturdy so you can easily move the slow cooker to serve dinner.

 Some slow cookers feature only a manual dial or knob control that allows you to set the appliance to low, medium, or high.
-They aren’t equipped with timers, so you must keep an eye on your meal and turn the cooker off when necessary.
+Manual slow cookers aren’t equipped with timers, so you must keep an eye on your meal and turn the cooker off when necessary.

 Other slow cookers are equipped with programmable controls.
-Not only can you set the appliance to low, medium, or high, you can also set a timer so the slow cooker turns off at a specific time.
-These slow cookers usually have a “keep warm” setting as well, so your food won’t be cold if you get home after it has stopped cooking.
+Not only can you set a digital slow cooker to low, medium, or high heat settings, you can also set a digital timer so the slow cooker turns off at a specific time.
+These slow cookers usually have a keep warm setting as well, so your food won’t be cold if you get home after it has stopped cooking.

 Depending on how you plan to use your slow cooker, you may want to choose a model equipped with other cooking settings, such as those for browning, sautéing, roasting, or steaming.